 - You don’t really click with the person

-- The person isn’t always reliable, and you don’t always have your medicine when you need it
+- The person isn’t always reliable, and you don’t always have your cannabis when you need it

 - You’re tired of the runaround and the struggle and you want to find someone else to be your personal caregiver.